meson800/simpit-controller/README.md

 have the chance to handle the event.

-Developer Information
+Contributing Information
 ---------------------
-Developers can add their own sub-modules to add additional input/output modules to extend the capabilities of the modules
+Users can submit bug reports and issues to help improve SimpitController Developers can add their own sub-modules to add additional input/output modules to extend the capabilities of the modules
-See [DEVELOP](/DEVELOP.md) for more information
+See [CONTRIBUTING](/Doc/Simpit-Controller/CONTRIBUTING.md) for more information

 License
 -------